 The Gutenberg Bible was a tremendous undertaking.

 The first edition was published in 1455 and had a print run of one hundred and eighty copies.
-That may not seem like much by today's standards but at the time it was a considerable run in such a short period of time.
+That may not seem like much by today's standards but at the time it was a considerable run in such a short period.

 The Bible had exactly forty-two lines on each page and must have been very difficult to read as there was no punctuation and no indentation of paragraphs!